NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 ## Installation

-1. Unzip the contents of DDSEWPF.zip.
+1. Unzip the contents of Devil Daggers Survival Editor.zip.
-2. Run DDSEWPF.exe.
+2. Run Devil Daggers Survival Editor.exe.

 Note: You will almost certainly get an automatic warning from Windows saying that you should not run this application because "it has only been downloaded very few times and has an unknown publisher", or something.
 Just take a look at the source code if you do not trust the application.